pitoff/kweencindy-mern/README.md

 # kweencindy-mern
-# This is a make up booking app, built with MERN stack
+# This is a booking application, built with MERN stack